 - You can take the opportunity to listen to your body and what it’s telling you – you can concentrate on form, your surroundings and how you feel.

-- Your run is your own – going solo means you can run where ever you want whenever you want!
-No expectations – well only the ones you set yourself!
+- Your run is your own – No expectations – well only the ones you set yourself!
 This time is your own to run, explore and enjoy your own company – make the most of it!

 - You become more resilient – Having a bad run?
 Not a fan of the summer heat?
 It’s comforting to complain about it to your running buddy or group.
 He or she will load you up with all sorts of mantras to keep you going.
 But what if you’re alone when you hit that difficult point on your run and the thought of tackling that killer section/hill/time etc. is enough to make you want to cry?
 You only have yourself to look to for motivation.